Surveillance video sparks more anger about Michael Brown's death

-A video purporting to show Michael Brown hours before he was shot to death by police in Ferguson, Missouri has sparked a new wave of anger ─ but no more clarity ─ about a 2014 killing that prompted a national debate on race and policing.
+A video that shows Michael Brown hours before he was shot to death by police in Ferguson, Missouri has sparked a new wave of anger ─ but no more clarity ─ about a 2014 killing that prompted a national debate on race and policing.

-A crowd of protesters gathered outside Ferguson Market & Liquor Sunday night, calling for a boycott of the store where the footage was apparently shot.
-Videos of the protest shared on social media show police taking two people into custody.
-But Ferguson and St. Louis County police did not return messages seeking details.
+A crowd of protesters gathered outside Ferguson Market & Liquor Sunday night, calling for a boycott of the store where the footage was shot.
+Three people were arrested, two for assaulting a police officer and another for allegedly stuffing a rag into a police car's exhaust pipe and trying to light it, authorities said.
+Also during the protests, someone from a dark-colored car fired six or seven shots toward the protest, striking a police cruiser but injuring no one, police said.
+The car got away.

+St. Louis County's top prosecutor on Monday mocked the filmmaker behind the footage's release, calling his work "pathetic" and an "attempt to distort and turn this into something it wasn't."

-The previously unreleased video, included in a new documentary on Brown's death, appears to be shot by a surveillance camera inside Ferguson Market & Liquor early on Aug.
-9, 2014, several hours before the fatal confrontation.
-Jason Pollock, who made the documentary, "Stranger Fruit," which debuted at South by Southwest on Saturday, has said it shows Brown trading marijuana for a box of cigarillos.
+The documentary, "Stranger Fruit," debuted at South By Southwest in Austin, Texas on Saturday.
+It includes parts of a previously unreleased surveillance video inside Ferguson Market & Liquor early on Aug.
+9, 2014, several hours before Brown's fatal confrontation with police.
+It shows Brown place an object on the counter, which the clerk smells.
+Brown is then given a box of cigarillos and begins to leave but returns and hands the cigarillos back to the clerk.

+The film's director, Jason Pollock, has said the footage shows Brown trading marijuana for the cigarillos and leaving the boxes at the store for safekeeping.

-That, Pollack has said, raises questions about police assertions that Brown had been suspected of robbing the store of cigarillos later that day.
+That, Pollack has said, raises questions about police assertions that Brown had been suspected of robbing the store of cigarillos later that day ─ an encounter that was also caught on surveillance footage but was released by police a few days after Brown's death in an attempt to explain why he was stopped soon afterward by the officer who shot him.

+Brown's family, which has sued Ferguson for Michael Brown's death, declined to comment this week on the video, a spokesman for the family's lawyer said.

 "There was no transaction, no deal made for what he [Michael Brown] had in that bag, "Jay Kanzler, a lawyer who represents the store's owners and workers, told NBC News.